bitethebullett/bitethebullett/README.md

 i block and hide people freely but itll only be temporary unless your REALLY weird

-i didnt feel the need to put a dni list on here before cause they are kinda pointless but a proshipper followed me so umm yeah leave me alone if you do that (im not an "anti" or whatever btw i think dark topics in fiction are fine i just dont wanna hear about you romanticizing incest ?)
+proshippers dni please (im not an "anti" or whatever btw i think dark topics in fiction are fine the issue is romanticizing it)

-also i dont mind talking to people of any age but i wont become friends with anyone under 15

 </div>